suremove/sure-move-privacy-policy/README.md

-# Bulk sms privacy policy
+# Sure Move privacy policy
-This is for the sms delight
+This is for the sure move